-It can be very difficult to any person to find funding for his or her business.
+Getting a new business or idea funded can be a strenuous task.
 In reality, and according to a study conducted by Forbes magazine, less than 1% of startups obtain venture capital financing.
 It often takes some non-traditional thinking to get resources for your organization.
 Below are three out-of-the box ideas you might want to study.

 #1 Be Open to Unlikely Sources